Santa Clara, El Salvador

 Santa Clara is a municipality in the San Vicente Department of El Salvador.
 It is located approximately 50 km east of San Salvador and approximately 8 km from San Vicente.
 The municipality has approximately 9,750 residents.

 The town is known for its fiestas and cultural traditions throughout the year, starting in August with Fiestas Patronales, in July the patron San Jose, and in December, the annual Christmas carnaval.

 Geography

 Santa Clara is a municipality of the San Vicente Department.
 It is located towards the southeast of the centre of the country to the east of San Salvador and lies at an altitude of 590m.
 Bordering to the north is the municipality of San Esteban Catarina to the north east the municipality of Apastepeque, to the east with San Ildefonso, to the south with Ciudad de San Vicente (the department capital) and to the west with the municipality of San Cayetano Istepeque.
 It is 6 km from Ciudad de San Vicente and 60 km from San Salvador.

+History

+In July 1982, three civil defensemen were killed in an attack on Santa Clara by the Farabundo Martí National Liberation Front.